-- Consider the constraints imposed in the software lifecycle - Putting together a requirements document constrains what can be done from all possible programs to the set of programs corresponding to the requirements - " The specification formalizes the requirements and in the process adds more constraints. - " Architectural design adds constraints, and so on. - " Even implementation (programming) adds constraints by specifying in detail every when and what and so is a part of the design process. - At each stage, there are fewer choices for what and when. - At each stage the choices must be made within the constraints imposed by the earlier choices - or else backtracking to earlier stages is required
+- Consider the constraints imposed in the software lifecycle - " Putting together a requirements document constrains what can be done from all possible programs to the set of programs corresponding to the requirements - " The specification formalizes the requirements and in the process adds more constraints. - " Architectural design adds constraints, and so on. - " Even implementation (programming) adds constraints by specifying in detail every when and what and so is a part of the design process.

+• At each stage, there are fewer choices for the what and when in the final program text